 Both banks have a few savings accounts to choose from.
 But there are two that can provide you with an annual return or more than 1%: The Scotiabank Momentum Savings Account and the BMO Savings Builder account.

 The rate on the Scotiabank Momentum Savings Account is 0.05% if your balance is less than $5,000.
-But if you have a balance of more than that amount, the rate is 0.55% and you can earn an additional 0.75% (for a total of 1.3%) every 90 days if no withdrawals are made.
+But until Aug.
+31, if you have a balance of more than that amount, the rate is 2.15% if no withdrawals are made within 90 days.

 The rate on the BMO Savings Builder account is only 0.2%, but again there’s the potential to earn a higher rate.
 How?
 Just deposit at least $200 into your account every month—and don’t make any withdrawals—to get a bonus 1% (for a total of 1.2%).